InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 Parties in the ad supply chain who cannot retrieve a TC String from an OpenRTB bid request or execute JavaScript to read a TC string from the [CMP API](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md) must not rely on other vendors to append URLs with any TCF macros.
 It is the responsibility of the party who cannot otherwise retreive the TC String value to add the correct macro to their URL-based implementation.
 Parties who cannot otherwise retreive the TC String value in a given implementation should not rely on ad ops or programmatic mechanisms to appropriately place a TCF macro in a URL-based implementation.

-The following table sets expectations about which party is expected to expand a TCF macro in a given use case.
+The following table sets expectations about which parties are expected to add and expand a TCF macro in a given use case.

 <table>
  <thead>